 Mitcham Industries, Inc., a Texas corporation, was incorporated in 1987.
 The Company and Mitcham Canada Ltd., its wholly-owned Canadian subsidiary, provide full-service equipment leasing, sales and service to the seismic industry worldwide, primarily in North and South America.
 The Company, through its wholly-owned Australian subsidiary, Seismic Asia Pacific Pty Ltd. ("SAP"), provides seismic, oceanographic and hydrographic leasing and sales worldwide, primarily in Asia and Australia.
+The Company, through its wholly owned subsidiary, Seamap International Holdings Pte, Ltd., ("Seamap"), designs, develops and markets a broad range of proprietary products for the seismic, hydrographic and offshore industries with product sales and support facilities based in Huntsville, Texas, Singapore and the United Kingdom.
 Through its wholly-owned U.S. subsidiary, Drilling Services, Inc. ("DSI"), the Company provided seismic survey program design, quality control, permit acquisition, geographical surveying and shot hole drilling, all commonly referred to as "front-end services".
 In August 2003, the Company sold the operating assets of DSI.
 The operating results and assets and liabilities of DSI are classified as discontinued operations and all prior period statements have been reclassified accordingly.
-See Note 8.
+See Note 10.
 All intercompany transactions and balances have been eliminated in consolidation.